News and Events - October 2017

 So what is VIABIL??
 VIABIL stands for Visually Impaired And Blind In Livingston.
 Since 1989 the Visually Impaired and Blind in Livingston Inc., or VIABIL has served our community as a non-profit, growing group of people with serious vision impairments or blindness who live in Livingston County.
 They are open to persons of all ages with any variety of vision disorders and who are ready to reach out to other organizations that assist the visually impaired.
 VIABIL features dynamic guest speakers, free activities and events with programs specific to the visually impaired citizen.
 So how can you get involved??
 Call them at 810-231-1277 VIABIL is sponsored by all five area Lions Club Organizations Attend a meeting - usually held the first Saturday each month at Brighton Lions Den in Brighton , 465 W. Main St. Free transportation to meetings is now provided by VIABIL VIABIL, Inc., has earned a tax exempt status from the IRS 501c-3 - your non-taxable contribution is appreciated!!

-Hamburg Seniors Share Bulletin Board - August 2017
+Hamburg Seniors Share Bulletin Board - Autumn Memories October 2017

 St. Paul Lutheran - Daisy's Pantry